Preparing for Public Accounts Committee

 The prospect of a forthcoming appearance before the Public Accounts Committee (PAC) can be an immensely stressful situation for a Public Sector official to encounter, and even the most experienced senior officials may only face the Committee three or four times a year.
 The career reputation of the official and their department can be significantly affected by the outcome of the PAC hearing.

-This training is delivered on a one to one basis to thoroughly prepare officials due to face the PAC, to ensure that the trainer can effectively deal with any particular concerns that delegates may have.
+This training course is delivered on a one-to-one basis to thoroughly prepare officials due to face the PAC, to ensure that the trainer can effectively deal with any particular concerns that participants may have.
 There will also be the opportunity to practise answering questions specific to a report which is to be the subject of a PAC hearing.

 Public Officials who have little or no experience of the Public Accounts Committee, those who may have previously attended PAC but wish to improve their performance in front of the Committee at future hearings and those who are briefing their permanent secretaries prior to a PAC hearing.

-Attendees will gain greater confidence and less fear in dealing with the PAC through a deeper understanding of how the Committee questions witnesses, as well as the opportunity to practise answering questions in a relaxed setting ahead of a hearing.
+Participants will gain greater confidence in dealing with the PAC through a deeper understanding of how the Committee questions witnesses, as well as the opportunity to practise answering questions in a relaxed setting ahead of a hearing.

 10:00 - 14:00

 Available to be delivered In-House.
 Contact us for a quotation.

 Face to face or virtual

 This course is available In-House and can be tailored to meet your individual training requirements.Enquire

 Jackie Doyle-Price, MP for Thurrock since 2010, previously held roles in various organisations, including South Yorkshire Police and the City of London Corporation.
 Notable positions include Senior Advisor to the Lord Mayor of London and the world's first suicide prevention Minister.
 She's also served on several committees and championed causes related to women's health, Ghurka Welfare, and sexual violence prevention.Read Bio